 Non-government organization 457(b) plans, or NGO 457 plans, present a special risk for unwary physicians saving for retirement.
 While these plans also allow for pre-tax contributions and tax-deferred growth, they only gain these tax benefits due to a “substantial risk of forfeiture” imposed by the Internal Revenue Service.
 Doctors who hold these plans can lose everything if the sponsoring employer goes bankrupt.
 While account balances from one non-government 457(b) can usually be rolled over to another non-government 457(b) plan, they cannot be rolled over to an IRA or any other type of plan.

-401(a) plans are offered by nonprofit employers who may make contributions on behalf of physicians.
+401(a) plans, also known as “money purchase plans” are offered by nonprofit employers who may make contributions on behalf of physicians.
 Contributions by employees are usually mandatory deferrals based on a flat dollar figure or a percentage of compensation.
 401(a) plan balances may be rolled over to an IRA or other qualified retirement plan.

 2. Tax-Deferred Retirement Plans for Self-Employed Physicians

 Physicians who receive income reported on Form 1099 (including doctors who “moonlight” or work locum tenens) and self-employed physicians have other options to help save for retirement.